 Let’s assume that after reading this article, you have your souvenir in mind but you feel like you want a little more.
 Here are a couple of free souvenirs you can pick up during your visit (yes, you read that right- FREE!)

 Disney offers several cute celebrations buttons that you can pick up at your resort or the Guest Services locations in every park.
-Example of these buttons include birthday and 1st visit.
-They’re fun to wear in the parks (you’ll frequently find that Cast Members wish you happy birthday if you’re wearing a birthday button) and they made a great souvenir.
+Examples of these buttons include birthday and 1st visit.
+They’re fun to wear in the parks (you’ll frequently find that Cast Members wish you a happy birthday if you’re wearing a birthday button) and they made a great souvenir.

-If you’re a Disney Visa card holder, there’s another free souvenir opportunity you might be unaware of.
+If you’re a Disney Visa cardholder, there’s another free souvenir opportunity you might be unaware of.
 There are 2 Disney Visa photo spots- one at Epcot and one at Hollywood Studios.
-All you have to do is present your Disney Visa and they will allow you and up to 5 guests to have a private meet-and-greet with some popular Disney (Epcot) and Star Wars (Hollywood Studios) characters and you even get a free downloads of the photos taken during that meet-and-greet.
+All you have to do is present your Disney Visa and they will allow you and up to 5 guests to have a private meet-and-greet with some popular Disney (Epcot) and Star Wars (Hollywood Studios) characters and you even get a free download of the photos taken during that meet-and-greet.
 You can visit the Disney Rewards page for more information.
 We have done the one at Epcot in the past and found it to be popular, so be prepared to wait in line a bit for this experience.

 As you can see, it is possible to get a great souvenir or two while still staying on budget.
 Disney offers lots of affordable options to commemorate your magical vacation.
 If you need help planning your next trip or just want to get a FREE quote, just contact Patricia from All for Dreams Travel.